Biomedical Informatics High Performance Computing Cluster

 The BMI cluster offers several advantages:

-First, the cluster has big computer capabilities.
-The largest nodes have 512 GB RAM and 16 cores.
+- The cluster has big computer capabilities.
+The largest nodes have 512 GB RAM and >16 cores.

 Scheduling computation jobs with LSF